Eterion/reexporter/README.md

 # Reexporter

 A package that simply generates index file with ES6 default exports based on detected file structure.
-Support custom templates for export code, so this package can be used to summarize basically anything you want, if you provide correct template.
+Supports custom templates for export code, so this package can be used to summarize basically anything you want, if you provide correct template.

 Intall with your favorite package manager with access to npm registry.

 ```
-$ yarn add reexporter
+$ yarn add reexporter --dev
 ```

 ## Contents